 Formed in 1986, Good Samaritan Hospital Foundation works to sustain the level of personal, compassionate care for which Good Samaritan Hospital is renowned.
 The Foundation is also dedicated to community outreach with innovative health education and wellness programs that help people maintain better health.

 The Gift of Giving: Our History

-This “spirit of giving” was infused by both The Sisters of Charity, Good Samaritan Hospital founders, and the German Methodist Deaconesses, founders of Bethesda Hospital and by the McCullough and Hyde families, founders of McCullough-Hyde Memorial Hospital, from the moment they began to care for the public.
+This “spirit of giving” was infused by The Sisters of Charity, Good Samaritan Hospital founders; the German Methodist Deaconesses, founders of Bethesda Hospital and by the McCullough and Hyde families, founders of McCullough-Hyde Memorial Hospital, from the moment they began to care for the public.

-The values that these two founding groups passed on to their respective hospitals are rooted deeply in TriHealth’s two hospital foundations, the Bethesda Foundation and the Good Samaritan Hospital Foundation and the McCullough-Hyde Memorial Hospital Foundation.
+The values that these founding groups passed on to their respective hospitals are rooted deeply in TriHealth’s hospital foundations, the Bethesda Foundation, the Good Samaritan Hospital Foundation and the McCullough-Hyde Memorial Hospital Foundation.
 They all tirelessly work to support our community and consistently advance the quality of care we provide.
 TriHealth’s many “firsts” have been achieved because of the generous spirit of the community we serve.

 What Has Been Accomplished

-Through the generous spirit of our community, the Bethesda and the Good Samaritan Hospital and the McCullough-Hyde Memorial Hospital foundations have enhanced care throughout the TriHealth system by creating outreach programs and funding medical research, hospice, cardiac and cancer initiatives, women’s services, and medical and nursing education.
+Through the generous spirit of our community, the Bethesda, the Good Samaritan Hospital and the McCullough-Hyde Memorial Hospital foundations have enhanced care throughout the TriHealth system by creating outreach programs and funding medical research, hospice, cardiac and cancer initiatives, women’s services, and medical and nursing education.
 Their work will continue to positively affect the lives of all of us.